syncfusion-content/maui-docs/MAUI/Popup/popup-animations.md

 ## Animation Easing Effects

-The `SfPopup` allows to show the `PopupView` with various easing effects for all available `SfPopup.AnimationMode` using the `SfPopup.AnimationEasing` property .
+The `SfPopup` allows to show the `PopupView` with various easing effects for all the available `SfPopup.AnimationMode` using the `SfPopup.AnimationEasing` property .